vanhohen/WebNinja/File Inclusion/PHP.md

 - File should start with "file"
 - File shouldn't be "include.php"

-Application expect us to read content of "file1" "file2" "file3" if we enumerate numbers near the files we can read secret file that doens't shown the user
+Application expect us to read content of "file1" "file2" "file3".
+If we enumerate numbers near the files we can read secret file that doesn't shown the user

 ## Payload